President's Higher Education Community Service Honor Roll

 Indicators of Engagement at Minority-Serving Institutions of Higher Education

-With funding from the Carnegie Corporation of New York, Campus Compact (a national coalition of 950 colleges and universities) recognized California State University, Stanislaus in 2005 as a national model of civic and community engagement.
+With funding from the Carnegie Corporation of New York, Campus Compact (a national coalition of 950 colleges and universities) recognized Stanislaus State in 2005 as a national model of civic and community engagement.
 With initiatives from the Office of Service Learning, civically engaged programs and the University's role in the community was featured in the Campus Compact publication, One with the Community: Indicators of Engagement at Minority-Serving Institutions.

 Richard E. Cone Award - 2006 For Excellence and Leadership in Cultivating Community Partnerships in Higher Education